GenericMappingTools/gmt/trunk/doc/rst/source/sphdistance.rst

 sphdistance
 ***********

+.. only:: not man

     sphdistance - Make grid of distances to nearest points on a sphere

 Synopsis
 --------